top of page

 Trim heir Fur

-If your dog’s fur needs trimming, use electric clippers or scissors.
+If your dog needs a haircut, use electric clippers or scissors.

-Start with less sensitive areas like the back and sides, then carefully trim around the face, paws, and tail.
+Begin with broad areas like the back and sides, then carefully trim around the face, paws, and tail.

-Take your time and use treats to keep your dog calm.
+Work slowly, offering treats to keep your dog relaxed.

 Tips for Successful DIY Dog Grooming

-Introduce grooming to your dog as a puppy so they become accustomed to the process.
+Introduce grooming to your dog as a puppy.
+Puppies adapt to grooming more easily, introducing it early allows them to become accustomed to the process.

 Be Patient:

-Take breaks if your dog seems stressed or anxious.
+Take breaks if your dog seems stressed or anxious and resume when your dog is relaxed.

 Use Positive Reinforcement: